ory/docs/docs/ecosystem/styleguide/styleguide.md

 ### Fake tokens

 There may be times where a token is needed to demonstrate an API call using cURL or a variable used in CI.
-It is strongly advised not to use real tokens in documentation even if the probability of a token being exploited is low.
+It's strongly advised not to use real tokens in documentation even if the probability of a token being exploited is low.

 You can use these fake tokens as examples: